 The chart below shows that companies who blog 16 plus times per month get 4.5 times as many leads as those that publish 0-4 posts a month.

-So, ideally, you want to publish content at least every day.
-The more content you publish, on a consistent basis, the better your results are going to be – especially in the long term.
+To run a successful blog, you (ideally) want to publish quality content at least every day.
+The more quality content you publish, on a consistent basis, the better your results are going to be – especially in the long term.